opeakinfenwa/Electronic-Learning/Readme.md

 ## Acknowledgements

 Built to demonstrate deep understanding of modular backend architecture using Express, advanced ORM usage with Prisma, and complex relational database modeling.
-Showcases mastery in implementing secure authentication flows, structured migration and seeding systems, and role-based user-course relationships in a scalable PostgreSQL environment.
+Showcases mastery in implementing secure authentication flows, structured migration and seeding systems, and role based user course relationships in a scalable PostgreSQL environment.

 ## License